SonderMindOrg/uvize.github.io/terms.md

 ##  Will Uvize Look At My Content?

 Your privacy in your Content is a paramount concern for us, and we hope that we never need to examine anyone's content.
-If content is flagged (notification of unprofessional behavior) we will examine the content and remove if illegal or otherwise notify the school.
+If content is flagged (notification of unprofessional behavior) we will examine the content and remove if illegal or otherwise notify the staff/administrator for your organization.

 ##  I'm Guessing Uvize Has Some Rights Relating To The service?